-Artificial intelligence and machine learning have become buzzwords over the last several years.
-Everybody talks about it, explains it and runs workshops.
+Artificial intelligence (AI) and machine learning (ML) have become buzzwords over the last several years.
+Everybody talks about them, explains them as concepts, and runs workshops.
 The whole world today is about intelligent computers.
-Companies invest in them to drive internal and business systems.
+The majority of companies have now invested in them to drive internal and business systems.

 However, we should understand the difference between these phenomena.

 Simply put, AI means making machines capable of performing intelligent tasks like human beings.
 It performs automated tasks using intelligence, and its key components are automation and intelligence.
 AI has three stages: